librenms/librenms/doc/Installation/CentOS-image.md

     - username: librenms
     - password: `D32fwefwef`

-> NOTE: Again, we highly advice that you change all passwords on this image when you deploy it!!
+> NOTE: Again, we highly advise that you change all passwords on this image when you deploy it!!